 - Samsung Galaxy S9 Mini - Potential January 2018 launch

 - HTC U12 - Potential May 2018 launch

-We've seen some great phones go on sale over the past few months, including the iPhone 8 and 8 Plus, Samsung Galaxy Note 8, Nokia 8, Moto Z2 Force, LG V30 and Xiaomi Mi Mix 2.
+We've seen some great phones go on sale over the past few months, including the iPhone 8, 8 Plus and X, Pixel 2 XL, Samsung Galaxy Note 8, Nokia 8, Moto Z2 Force, LG V30 and Xiaomi Mi Mix 2.
 Now that these are available to buy we have removed them from this round-up.

 If you're in the market for a new phone your choices available right now are pretty good, but it's always the way that as soon as you take the plunge and upgrade something better comes along and you regret your decision.
 In this article we outline the phones that will be released over the next few months to help you decide whether or not to wait.

 If you can hang on to early 2018 then the new line of flagships for 2018 will begin to arrive, including the Galaxy S9, LG G7, HTC U12, Sony Xperia XZ1 Premium and OnePlus 6.

 Huawei unveiled its Mate 10 Pro on 16 October, which goes on sale in the UK on 17 November at £699.

 Huawei is keen to call the Mate 10 Pro an ‘intelligent machine’ rather than a smartphone.
 It runs the Kirin 970 processor, along with 6GB of RAM and 128GB storage, but with no microSD slot.
 The chip has a built-in neural processor that allows the Mate 10 Pro to do a lot of stuff offline that was previously possible only by using cloud services, including improve photography.